 A significant fraction of DNA damage affects only one strand of the DNA duplex.
-Such lesions can often be repaired by one of the repair systems that is specific for a particular DNA lesion (see (28) for review).
+Such lesions can often be repaired by one of the repair systems that are specific for a particular DNA lesion (see reference 28 for a review).
 These repair systems use the intact complementary strand as a template to restore the damaged DNA molecule to its original state.
-Occasionally both strands of the dsDNA can be broken opposite to each other, resulting in a double-strand break.
-DSBs can be produced, for example, as a direct consequence of ionizing radiation (Figure 1a).
-However, the bulk of the DSBs in bacteria are generated indirectly as the result of DNA replication through an unrepaired break in just a single-strand of DNA (Figure 1b).
-Replication of DNA containing a single-strand nick or a gap in the leading-strand results in the dissociation of the DNA polymerase holoenzyme complex, and the generation of one blunt DSB (Figure 1b), whereas replication of DNA with a nick in lagging-strand produces a DSB with an 3'-terminated ssDNA tail.
+Occasionally both strands of the double-stranded DNA (dsDNA) can be broken opposite to each other, resulting in a double-strand break (DSB).
+DSBs can be produced, for example, as a direct consequence of ionizing radiation (Fig. 1A).
+However, the bulk of the DSBs in bacteria are generated indirectly as the result of DNA replication through an unrepaired break in just a single strand of DNA (Fig. 1B).
+Replication of DNA containing a single-strand nick or a gap in the leading strand results in the dissociation of the DNA polymerase holoenzyme complex and the generation of one blunt DSB (Fig. 1B), whereas replication of DNA with a nick in the lagging strand produces a DSB with a 3'-terminated single-stranded DNA (ssDNA) tail.

-A DSB can also be produced when the DNA replication process is halted by anything that might block progress of the replisome.
-Upon dissociation of the replisome, the stalled replication fork can regress, to produce a Holliday junction.
-Such a structure contains both a dsDNA end and an intermediate of recombination and, hence, attracts recombination machinery in a manner similar to the simple DSB.
-In addition, the Holliday junction can be cleaved to provide yet another path for DSB formation (Figure 2).
-Left unrepaired, DSBs are lethal, and E. coli can repair only few DSBs per chromosome without dying (43).
+A DSB can also be produced when the DNA replication process is halted by anything that might block the progress of the replisome.
+Upon dissociation of the replisome, the stalled replication fork can regress to produce a Holliday junction.
+Such structure contains both a dsDNA end and an intermediate of recombination and, hence, attracts recombination machinery in a manner similar to that of the simple DSB.
+In addition, the Holliday junction can be cleaved to provide yet another path for DSB formation (Fig. 2).
+Left unrepaired, DSBs are lethal, and E. coli can repair only a few DSBs per chromosome without dying (43).
 Thus, DNA replication is a major source of endogenous DSBs that, in turn, are repaired by homologous recombination.
-This relationship between DNA replication and recombinational repair of DSBs is summarized in Figure 1.
+This relationship between DNA replication and recombinational repair of DSBs is summarized in Fig. 1.